 Joseph Werner enjoys a varied career as a soloist, collaborative artist, orchestral pianist, administrator, and educator.
-He has been the Principal Pianist for the Rochester Philharmonic Orchestra since 1975 and the orchestra’s Personnel Manager from 1993-2017.
+He has been the Principal Pianist for the Rochester Philharmonic Orchestra since 1975 and was the orchestra’s Personnel Manager from 1993-2017.
 He was also Co-Artistic Director of the Society for Chamber Music in Rochester from 2000-2013.
 He currently serves as Director of Piano Studies at Roberts Wesleyan College and Co-Chair of the Piano Department at the Hochestein School in Rochester.